UML-Cyber-Security/CCDC_Practice_Infrastructure/Injects-Incidents-Infrastructure/Service-Possible-Incidents/Kubernetes/Insecure-Workload-Configs.md

 ## Description

 Manifests have many different configurations and options that can be included when creating them.
-This is the most common vulnerbility, where best-practices are not followed and insecure configurations are allowed to be included in production level envirements.
+This is the most common vulnerability, where best-practices are not followed and insecure configurations are allowed to be included in production level environments.

 ## General points to keep in mind